demik/quack/README.md

 - ADB mouse to Bluetooth LE host
 This is a work in project for now, it doesn't work with all mainstream operating systems.

+### Documentation

+More documentation is avaible on the Wiki.
+Please check it out: https://github.com/demik/quack/wiki